5th to 6th Transition

 Making the switch to middle school is EXCITING, but a little SCARY at the same time…IT’S A BIG SWITCH!
 There are a lot of people to help you if you have questions or concerns:

-- YOUR 6TH GRADE SCHOOL COUNSELORS, All three counselors are here to help you get adjusted to middle school.
+- YOUR SCHOOL COUNSELORS, All three counselors are here to help you get adjusted to middle school.
 We can help you with problems or concerns you may have.
 You may make an appointment to see your counselor through the Counseling Office.

 - RESOURCE TEACHERS are available for students with learning disabilities or emotional difficulties.
 They have small class sizes to help students succeed in school.
 Albemarle County may also provide - as appropriate - support from specialists, such as a School Psychologist, Speech and Language Therapist, Occupational Therapist, and/or a Physical Therapist.